-We knew we wanted it to be a bar, so we sat down, formulated a quick plan of attack, and got to work.
+As soon as I saw this beauty, I knew I wanted it to be a bar, so I sat down with my husband, formulated a quick plan of attack, and got to work.

 First up, we had to get painting.
-We gave the whole thing a quick coat of primer – we didn’t worry too much about making it a perfect coat, because we were going to be using oil-based paint, which is way thicker than latex and we knew coverage wouldn’t be a problem.
+I gave the whole thing a quick coat of primer – I didn’t worry too much about making it a perfect coat, because I was going to be using oil-based paint, which is much thicker and covers better than latex.

-Once we had a good coat of primer on everything, it was time to attach the stand that we built for it.
+Once I had a good coat of primer on everything, we had to figure out a way to make it a bit taller and more substantial.
 The whole thing was a bit too small to make a good bar, and it needed a little something to make it look less like the 80’s style television stand that it

-To make sure that the back and sides lined up at least somewhat, I had Corey hold the back board up and taped where each of the edges were…
+To make sure that the pattern on the back and sides lined up at least somewhat, I had Corey hold the back board up and taped where each of the edges were…

 And then I laid the stencil on top of it, lined everything up, and taped on top of the stencil so I could see where the corner of the stencil should be.
 Then, I just taped the stencil onto the side of the bar, being sure to line the tape up with the corner, and got to tracing!
 It didn’t work out perfectly (I think that’s almost impossible) but it got close enough that it looks good, and that’s all I care about!

 Once that was all completed, it was time to put the whole thing back together and start adding our stuff!
-We ended up etching the bottles that we bought with the names of the alcohol, so we don’t have to try to remember which is which, and we got a custom-cut piece of glass from Lowe’s for the top so we don’t have to stress about spills.
+We decided to etch the bottles that we bought with the names of the alcohol, so we don’t have to try to remember which is which, and we got a custom-cut piece of glass from Lowe’s for the top so we don’t have to stress about spills.